talorlik/ldap-2fa-on-k8s/application/README.md

 ## Security Considerations

 1. **Internet-Facing ALB**: Both UIs are accessible from the internet via a single ALB with host-based routing (ensure proper security measures are in place)
 2. **HTTPS Only**: TLS termination at ALB with ACM certificate (automatically validated via Route53)
 3. **LDAP Internal**: LDAP service is ClusterIP only, not exposed externally
 4. **Sensitive Variables**: Passwords are marked as sensitive in Terraform and must be set via environment variables, never in `variables.tfvars`
 5. **Encrypted Storage**: EBS volumes are encrypted by default (configurable via `storage_class_encrypted`)
 6. **Network Isolation**: Services run in private subnets
-7. **Network Policies**: Kubernetes Network Policies restrict pod-to-pod communication to secure ports only (443, 636, 8443)
+7. **Network Policies**: Kubernetes Network Policies restrict pod-to-pod communication to secure ports only (443, 636, 8443), with cross-namespace access enabled for LDAP service access
 8. **Password Injection**: Passwords are injected at runtime via environment variables or GitHub Secrets, ensuring they never appear in version control
 9. **DNS Validation**: ACM certificate uses DNS validation via Route53, ensuring secure certificate provisioning
 10. **EKS Auto Mode Security**: IAM permissions are automatically handled by EKS Auto Mode (no manual policy attachment required)

 ## Customization